Ask a Physical Therapist: Do I need an MRI?

 You may be saying to yourself, sounds like the perfect test to tell me what is wrong, right?

 For example, just because your MRI finds you have a bulging disc doesn’t mean it is the cause of your lower back pain!

 Don’t believe me?
 Look what the research shows: A study by Nakashima et al. in 2015 looked at the MRI findings of over 1200 individuals with NO neck or radiating arm pain.
 Of these volunteers, a shocking 87.6% had a bulging disk!
 Therefore, the order of the results on the page may not always indicate the source of your pain.
 Several other MRI studies performed on healthy, pain-free individuals’ lower backs showed between 60-80% had bulging discs on their MRI.
 This amount of bulging discs makes it clear that many people possess these conditions, despite no apparent discomfort.

 Don’t get me wrong, MRIs are excellent medical tools, and, when used judiciously by experienced doctors and radiologists, they offer a powerful diagnostic advantage.
-However, they may not be the best option for pinpointing the exact cause of one’s low back or neck pain.
-They also can be very expensive and lead to unwarranted surgery.
+However, they may not be the best option for pinpointing the exact cause of one’s lower back or neck pain, especially when factoring in the amount of false positives that can arise.

 How long does an MRI take?

-Both are used to capture images of the inside of a patient’s body, but the method and equipment, such as the scanning table and metal parts included, are different in each.
-Along with the brain and internal organs, they are used to capture information about other parts of the body.
+Both MRI and CT scans are used to capture images of the inside of a patient’s body, but the method and equipment, such as the scanning table and metal parts included, are different in each.
+Along with the brain and internal organs, they are used to capture detailed information about the skin and other parts of the body such as bones.

 Is there such a thing as an open MRI?

-Here’s the good news: One of the most effective treatments listed on the healthcare providers’ menu for mechanical neck or back pain treatments is specialist physical therapy.
+Here’s the good news: One of the most effective treatments listed on the healthcare providers’ menu for mechanical neck or back pain is specialist physical therapy.
 At Move Empower Concierge Physical Therapy, our spine specialists are trained to examine both MRI images and physical symptoms to evaluate and treat spine pathologies.
-Our hands-on manual therapy techniques quickly and effectively restore your mobility and function to get you back to activities you love to do.
+Our hands-on manual therapy techniques quickly and effectively restore your mobility and function to get you back to the activities you love to do.